Loose

 Loose Thought:

-Instead of a digital whiteboard, think of a digital scrapbook.
+Instead of a digital whiteboard, think of a digital notebook.

 Knowledgebase + Canvas (Obsidian, Heptabase..)